kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_4.png)

-Personal type links can be of type Personal Single or Personal Multiple.
-More about the differences can be found in the [Worker Types](Worker-Types.html) page, but the gist is that the links are meant to be handed to individual workers (hence personal).
-The Personal Single can be used once (hence single) and the Personal Multiple can be used many times (hence multiple).
+Personal type links can be either Single or Multiple.
+You can find more details about them in the [Worker Types](Worker-Types.html) page, but the gist is that the links are meant to be handed to individual workers (hence _Personal_).
+Personal Single links can be used once, whereas Personal Multiple can be used many times.

 After clicking the Study Links button you get a new window where you can create and manage the study links of this type.